hhuynh000/EE399_HW2/README.md

 The numpy package is used to compute both the eigenvector, eigenvalue pairs of a matrix and SVD using np.linalg.eigh and np.linalg.svd respectively.

 ## Results
-The 100x1000 correlation matrix computed using the first 100 images from the data set is shown in the figure below:
+From the 100x100 correlation matrix there are cluster blocks of highly correlated images, which probably are group of images of the same person but in varying lighting conditions.
+The 100x100 computed using the first 100 images from the data set is shown in the figure below:
 <p align="center">
   <img src="https://github.com/hhuynh000/EE399_HW2/blob/main/resources/corr100x100.png"/>
 </p>